 '''

-add_hook (hook, name=None)
+add_hook (hook, name=None, timing='auto')

 '''

-Hook function is typically called right after the gradient computation, though the timing depends on the optimization method.
+Hook function is typically called right after the gradient computation, though the timing depends on the optimization method, and the timing attribute.

 - hook (function) Hook function.
-If hook.call\for\each\param is true, this hook function is called for each parameter by passing the update rule and the parameter.
+If hook.call_for_each_param is true, this hook function is called for each parameter by passing the update rule and the parameter.
 Otherwise, this hook function is called only once each iteration by passing the optimizer. - name (str) Name of the registration.
-If omitted, hook.name is used by default.
+If omitted, hook.name is used by default. - timing (str) Specifies when the hook is called.
+If 'auto', the timing property of the hook will decide the timing.
+If 'pre', the hook will be called before any updates.
+If 'post', the hook will be called after any updates.